Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 3. Now, exhale and bring your arms up overhead until you are able to interlock your fingers.
 Engage your core.

-4. Begin to gently bend to the right side.
+4. Then, begin to gently bend to the right side.
 You should begin to feel a stretch on the left side of your core, lats.

 5. Breath for a few cycles, then inhale and come back to center.
 Exhale and lean to the left.